lancenacabuan/Shaliah/README.md

 creation[\[19\]](https://witness.lcms.org/2021/parsing-the-proverbs-with-st-athanasius/#:~:text=Now%2C%20it%20is%20striking%20the,1%3A24)[\[31\]](https://tips.translation.bible/story/translation-commentary-on-wisdom-726/#:~:text=For%20she%20is%20a%20reflection,and%20light%20being%20reflected).
 The early Christians readily identified Jesus with this divine Wisdom/Logos.
-Trinitarians interpret this literally: Jesus pre-existed as the personal Wisdom of God, eternally begotten and not created–as Athanasius argued, Wisdom's statement "The Lord created me" in Proverbs 8:22 must be understood in a figurative or incarnational sense, because the Son as God's Wisdom cannot be a
+Trinitarians interpret this literally: Jesus pre-existed as the personal Wisdom of God, eternally begotten and not created – as Athanasius argued, Wisdom's statement "The Lord created me" in Proverbs 8:22 must be understood in a figurative or incarnational sense, because the Son as God's Wisdom cannot be a